COVID- 19 SPECIFIC INFORMATION

 Our main office is located in Mackenzie Chown Block E room 215 (MC E 215)

-- Our Peer to Peer support office located online for the 2020-2021 school year.
-Visit our P2P Support Drop-In Page for more details.
+- Our Peer to Peer support office is located in Thistle 128 A. Visit our P2P Support Drop-In Page for more details.

 - Contact us online via https://brocku.ca/human-rights/sexual-violence/